 The trailer opens by panning over a lush green environment where two figures can be seen hiking and doing yoga.
 This is your first glimpse at the world Life by You is set in.
-Throughout the teaser, a series of realistic locations are explored from a top-down perspective, including a town centre with a shop and bus stop, as well as residential suburbs and a beach, complete with watersports equipment and lazing punters.
+Throughout the teaser, a series of realistic locations are explored from a top-down perspective, including a town center with a shop and bus stop, as well as residential suburbs and a beach, complete with watersports equipment and lazing punters.
 From the trees swaying in the wind to the waves coming to shore, Humble and co have grounded Life by You in an environment that imitates the real world.

 Further in, multiple vehicles can be seen motoring along, most notably a pink car that races through the town center.
 Here, a bus and multiple motorcycles are also visible, indicating that players may get a choice of vehicles to use in Life by You, at least when they’re moving between locations.

 Another quick cut takes us to a home full of character interactions to pick apart.
 In the top left corner of the home, an adult character can be seen watering plants while a kid walks past the stairs.
 Most notably here, we can see two characters hugging with love heart motifs surrounding them, suggesting that Life by You may feature in-game relationship mechanics similar to The Sims.